ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Relationship to `amp-access`

 The `amp-subscriptions` is similar to [`amp-access`](../amp-access/amp-access.md) and in many features builds on top of `amp-access`.
 However, it's a much more specialized version of access/paywall protocol.
 Some of the key differences are:

-1. Entitlements response is similar to the amp-access authorization, but it's striclty defined and standardized.
+1. The `amp-subscriptions` entitlements response is similar to the amp-access authorization, but it's striclty defined and standardized.
-2. The `amp-subscriptions` allows multiple services to be configured for the page to participate in access/paywall decisions.
+2. The `amp-subscriptions` extension allows multiple services to be configured for the page to participate in access/paywall decisions.
 They are executed in parallel and paralized based on which service returns the positive response.
-3. The viewers are allowed to provide a signed authorization response based on an independent agreement with publishers as a proof of access.
+3. AMP viewers are allowed to provide a signed authorization response based on an independent agreement with publishers as a proof of access.
+4. Content markup is standardized allowing apps and crawlers to easily detect premium content sections.

+It is recommended that new publisher and paywall provider implementations use `amp-subscriptions`.

 ## Services